aleksei-berezkin/fluent-streams/README.md

 ```
 ### Use
 To create or generate a stream or an optional use one of [factory functions](https://aleksei-berezkin.github.io/fluent-streams-docs/globals.html);
-the most generic is [stream()](https://aleksei-berezkin.github.io/fluent-streams-docs/globals.html#stream) which allows
+the most generic is [stream()](https://aleksei-berezkin.github.io/fluent-streams-docs/globals.html#stream) which
-creating stream from any iterable.
-Fluent Streams exports all functions and interfaces by name from `index.ts`,
+creates a stream from any iterable.

+Fluent Streams exports all functions and interfaces by name from `dist/index.js` and `dist/index.d.ts`,
-so you import with `import { ... } from 'fluent-streams'`.
+so you import everything with `import { ... } from 'fluent-streams'`.

 ```typescript
 import { stream } from 'fluent-streams';